![]() |

 Lesson 4: Sustenance |

-Lesson at a glance You will learn about the natural environment using indigenous terms, and in some places comparing these with modern interpretations.
+You will learn about the natural environment using indigenous terms, and in some places comparing these with modern interpretations.
 Key Concepts: Indigenous divisions of the land by altitude and forest cover; variations in vegetation zones across Pacific Islands; contemporary environmental issues including introduced and endangered species; basic climatology.
 The amount and quality of land available in different Pacific Island locations varies a great deal, from high islands to coral atolls.
 Modern geography looks at such common things as control of land, descriptions of land areas, vegetation, wind, rain, water, and agriculture.
 But often this sort of approach does not do justice to the subtlety and richness of Pacific Islanders’ perspectives.
 Your own knowledge and the knowledge of your family and friends comes

 from centuries or millennia of careful observation and interpretation.